3. Sale and Purchase Contract for Property in France

 Accordingly, if you propose to sign the sale and purchase contract through the vendors estate agent it is advisable to take legal advice before you do so.

-In general, however, we recommend you sign the sale and purchase agreement through a notaire.
+In general, we recommend you sign the sale and purchase agreement through a notaire.
+If the seller (or agent) insists on not using a notaire you should immediately be suspicious.

 The notaire is an independent, publicly appointed official who has a monopoly of property conveyancing matters.
 As we make clear in the next section on the Role of Notaires, they also have their shortcomings, but it seems on all counts more preferable to use them for the whole process, rather than divide it between the agent and the notaire.

 However, they are required to advise the buyer of this prospect prior to, or at the time of, preparation of the contract, and to also advise how much will be the charge.
-It should be no more than a few hundred euros, which may only be to cover actual disbursements.
+It should be no more than a few hundred euros, which may only to cover actual disbursements, not fees.
+More often than not the notaire will ask for prior payment for disbursements.

 If the notaire also introduced you as buyer to the property in their role as an estate agent, then they are able to charge a commission, payable at completion.

-NB: Where the duration of validity of the sale contract is at least 18 months it is obligatory to sign the agreement through the notaire.
+NB: Where the duration of validity of the sale contract is at least 18 months it is obligatory to sign the sale and purchase agreement through the notaire.

 Next: Role of Notaires